Sustained and Targeted Ocean Observations with Underwater Gliders

-AOML/PHOD's scientists are leading a multi-institutional effort that brings together the research and operational components within NOAA and the university community to implement and carry out sustained and targeted ocean observations from gliders in the Caribbean Sea and southwestern tropical North Atlantic Ocean.
+AOML/PHOD's and CIMAS/UM's scientists are leading a multi-institutional effort that brings together the research and operational components within NOAA and the university community to implement and carry out sustained and targeted ocean observations from underwater gliders in the Caribbean Sea and southwestern tropical North Atlantic Ocean and in suppport of CariCOOS (Caribbean Coastal Ocean Observing System).
 The upper ocean thermal structure in this region has been linked to rapid intensification of tropical cyclones, and to the seasonal Atlantic hurricane activity.
-However, there are only few (<300) upper ocean thermal observations carried out per year in this region, and sustained ocean observations are currently not in place or planned.
+However, there are only few (<300) upper ocean thermal observations carried out per year in this region.

-The work carried-out by this project will provide 3500 to 4500 profile observations per year during the two-year study, starting in 2014.
-In addition, and for the first time, current velocity profiles will be obtained from the gliders to assist hurricane forecast models to reproduce the key ocean dynamic processes associated with tropical storm-induced surface ocean cooling.
-The main objectives of this project are to implement upper ocean observations from gliders to evaluate their impact to improve: (1) hurricane intensity forecasts and (2) hurricane seasonal forecasts; using a combination of these new sustained observations, targeted observations, data analysis, and current NOAA operational forecast models.
-The combined expertise of the investigators involved in this project in carrying out observations, data processing, data distribution, data analysis, and numerical modeling, will be reflected in the implementation and positive outcomes of the proposed work.
+The work carried out by this project will provide 3500 to 4500 profile observations of temperature, salinity, and dissolved oxygen per year during the two-year study, starting in 2014.
+In addition, and for the first time, current velocity profiles (starting in July 2015) will be obtained from the underwater gliders to assist hurricane forecast models to reproduce the key ocean dynamic processes associated with tropical storm-induced surface ocean cooling.

-The two regions (bounded with red lines) where Seagliders will be deployed.
+The red lines indicate the approximate track of the upcoming deployments on the week of July 14, 2014.
 Tracks of Cat.
-1-5 cyclones (in grey) in a region of the Atlantic Warm Pool during 1993-2011, with circles indicating the location of their intensifications.
+1-5 cyclones (in grey) in a region of the Atlantic Warm Pool during 1993-2011, with circles indicating the location of their intensification.
 The background color is the Tropical Cyclone Heat Potential (proportional to the upper ocean heat content).